 So, when using YouTube as a marketing tool, it’s imperative to understand how to optimize your content for the algorithm.
 That way, you can use the algorithm to your advantage.
 There are tons of different factors that the algorithm uses to categorize your videos.

 The algorithm is actually not as big of a mystery as you might think.
 YouTube is refreshingly transparent about the key indicators that the algorithm uses.
-But, if you don’t have lots of time to go through Youtube’s Get Discovered course on YouTube Creator Academy or watch their videos, we’ll go over the basics for you in this article.
+If you don’t have lots of time to go through Youtube’s Get Discovered course on YouTube Creator Academy, we’ll go over the basics.

 Also, be sure to check out our article Tips On How To Promote Your Youtube Channel for top tips on promoting your videos.